-You asked and we listened.
-Printable writing worksheets for 3rd-grade students and writing prompt pdfs are here.
 Writing is an important part of a child’s education.
-What they learn as a child and how they learn it will stick with them throughout the rest of their lives.
+And, what they learn as a child and how they learn it will stick with them throughout the rest of their lives.

-To help support you in your efforts to provide children with the writing skills they need, we offer you the following free writing resources.
-Some of the resources are writing worksheets and others are printables.
-We also share a link to our favorite writing worksheets resource for first graders.
+To help support you in your efforts to provide children with the writing skills they need to succeed in life, I offer you the following free writing resources.
+Some of the resources below are writing worksheets and others are printables.
+I also share a bonus list of prompts for third graders as well as a link to our favorite writing worksheet resource for first graders.

 If you need fun ways to support your child’s writing skill development, you have come to the right place.
-We welcome you and hope you enjoy the resources on our blog.
+I welcome you and hope you enjoy the resources on my blog.
+Enjoy!